gellerjulia/CS4120_Song_Lyric_Generation/README.md

 This repository contains code and data to create lyric generation models.

+## Process Data
+To process the raw song lyrics and artist data, please run the notebook `process_data.ipynb`.
+Further instructions about how to run th emodel are in the notebook.

-## N-Gram with Laplace Smoothin Model
+## N-Gram with Laplace Smoothing Model
 To create an N-Gram lyric generation model, please run the notebook `ngram.ipynb`.
 Further instructions about how to run th emodel are in the notebook.

 ## RNN with LSTM Model